8 essential elements of a Facebook campaign

 6.Fine tune Ads

 As already mentioned, Facebook constantly updates its platform.
-Along with that, all the little details related to ad creation in the social media are being automated more and more.
+Along with that, all the little details related to ad creation in social media are being automated more and more.
 You can now choose from the following types:

 Each ad has its own technical differences about image size, proper dimensions and their correct setting, which can make-or-brake your Facebook campaign.